GhostPoltergeist/USin-USot/README.md

 # USin-USot
 Room Assignments Systems

 Room Assignment entails searching and assigning to a guest an available room in a given room type.
-Specific rooms and pricing may be assigned to the guest based on reservation information.
->>: makes reservations in the morning and pre-assigns rooms
+Specific rooms and pricing may be assigned to the guest based on reservation information. makes reservations in the morning and pre-assigns rooms

 #USAGE
-'''php
+'''

 git clone https://github.com/GhostPoltergeist/USin-USot.git